Alliance of Dairies: A Digestible Future in Agriculture

 The dairy is now nearly energy independent.
 As the farm expanded, making the decision to operate a methane digester became common sense.
 As owners, Henderson and her father, Ron St. John, faced skyrocketing electrical costs and under-utilized waste, and noticed room for improvement and opportunity.
 After further research, other benefits of install ing a digester quickly became evident.

-With lower odor on the farm and the abil ity to provide fertilizer and compost for cow bedding, the family went forth with installing the digester.
+With lower odor on the farm and the ability to provide fertilizer and compost for cow bedding, the family went forward with installing the digester.

 The farm knew the process wouldn’t be flawless.
 For this reason, reflection points offered a chance to ensure their objective of a sustainable project was being met.